yjkiwilee/text2matrix/desc2matrix_manual.md

 ## Default prompts

 Edit `desc2matrix.py` to change the default prompts.
+In the prompt string, either hard-coded in the script or imported from a text file, `[DESCRIPTION]` is used to mark the position where the description of the plant should go in.

 **System prompt**: